-In that regard, Article 5(3) of the regulation suggests a narrow understanding.
+In that regard, Article 5(3) of the Regulation suggests a narrow understanding.
 By definition, the word 'extraordinary' indicates a rare occurrence.
 Something that occurs regularly cannot be extraordinary.
 It would appear to be appropriate, in the interests of a high level of protection for passengers, to examine what is inherent in the normal exercise of the activity of the air carrier concerned based on the actual circumstances of each individual case.

 The legal approach would be similar to that taken to technical problems.
-In its judgment of 22 December 2008 in Case C-549/07 [...], the Court held that the courts must ascertain whether the technical problems cited by the air carrier stemmed from events which are not inherent in the normal exercise of its activity and were beyond its actual control (see paragraphs 26 and 27).
-The resolution of a technical problem caused by failure to maintain an aircraft is inherent in the normal exercise of an air carrier's activity (paragraph 24).
+In its judgment of 22 December 2008 in Case C-549/07 [...], the Court held that the courts must ascertain whether the technical problems cited by the air carrier stemmed from events which are not inherent in the normal exercise of its activity and were beyond its actual control (see [paragraphs] 26 and 27).
+The resolution of a technical problem caused by failure to maintain an aircraft must be regarded as inherent in the normal exercise of an air carrier's activity ([paragraph] 24).
 That would not be the case, for example, where it was revealed by the manufacturer of the aircraft comprising the fleet of the air carrier concerned, or by a competent authority, that those aircraft, although already in service, are affected by a hidden manufacturing defect which impinges on flight safety.
-The same would hold for damage to aircraft caused by acts of sabotage or terrorism (paragraph 26).
-The Court also held in that judgment that the frequency of the technical problems experienced by an air carrier is not in itself a factor from which the presence or absence of 'extraordinary circumstances' within the meaning of Article 5(3) of Regulation No 261/2004 can be concluded (paragraph 36).
+The same would hold for damage to aircraft caused by acts of sabotage or terrorism ([paragraph] 26).
+The bb) Criteria also exist for distinguishing between extraordinary and ordinary circumstances in such cases.

+Court also held in that judgment that the frequency of the technical problems experienced by an air carrier is not in itself a factor from which the presence or absence of 'extraordinary circumstances' within the meaning of Article 5(3) of Regulation No 261/2004 can be concluded ([paragraph] 36).

-Therefore, it might be necessary to ascertain in this case whether the meteorological conditions or the air traffic management decisions relied on by the air carrier stemmed from events which are not inherent in the normal exercise of its activity and were beyond its actual control.
+Therefore, it might be necessary to ascertain in the present case whether the meteorological conditions or the air traffic management decisions relied on by the air carrier stemmed from events which are beyond its actual control and - this being a matter to be clarified by way of the request for a preliminary ruling - are not inherent in the normal exercise of its activity.